MaibornWolff/metric-gardener/README.md

 ### TODOs

+Next Steps:

+-   Map start_rule for python
 -   Start Rule Expression for python is normal expression in other languages:
--   Map start_rule for python
 -   Introduce Conditions for mapped Statements, to control for what languages they are considered to be counted for a metric.
--   Rename callExpression Resolver to accessor Resolver
--   Remove metrics from relationship list
+-   Document the used Query Captures to be able to implement new languages as a developer
 -   Configurable language specifics (has heavy candidate building, has generics, etc.)
+-   npm publish / github repo

+Performance Optimizations:

+-   Mapped Expressions: Query expressions for current language only instead of brute force all available metric expressions
 -   Skip primitive types like (void, boolean, etc.) during accessor scan and usage candidates building
+-   Exclude System Namespaces like System in CSharp etc. (Configurable option would also be nice (e.g. exclude NameSpace _UnitTest_))
 -   Improve performance in Abstract Usage Collector (add candidates only if they can be found in previously retrieved fully qualified type names in other words the Namespace Collector).

--   Document the used Query Captures to be able to implement new languages as a developer
+Refactoring Todos:

+-   Rename callExpression Resolver to accessor Resolver
+-   Refactor Abstract Usage Collector (small resolver classes?)

+Other TODOs and ideas:

 -   Verbose Mode to output calculated metrics (-v), executed queries (-vv), ect.
--   Mapped Expressions: Query expressions for current language only instead of brute force all available metric expressions
--   npm publish / github repo
 -   Add more Unit Tests (Helpers, QueryResolver, TreeParser, etc.)
 -   Implement CK Metrics, Cyclic Dependencies Metric, etc. without neo4j
 -   Performance & Duplicate Adds (see TODO comments)
--   Remove neo4j (but maybe export relationships as a graph file?)
+-   Export relationships as a graph file
--   Typescript coupling graph?
 -   Write command to add new language and map expressions

--   Refactor Abstract Usage Collector (small resolver classes?)
--   Exclude System Namespaces like System in CSharp etc. (Configurable option would also be nice (e.g. exclude NameSpace _UnitTest_))
 -   Checkout sample project(s) per language and parse them as an automatically test
 -   ProgressBar
 -   Separate Infrastructure from Domain Code
 -   Support more languages